-I can’t believe I’ve never been to this place.
-Our kids were enthralled, more so than I expected, and I recommend the guided tour. claphamsclocks.com
+I can’t believe I’ve never been to the Clapham Clock Museum.
+Our kids were enthralled, more so than I expected, and I recommend the guided tour.

 Beautiful, really quite impressive and a great place to stretch your legs.
-Look up www.wdc.govt.nz and search for a map.
+Check it out here.

 What kids don’t love caves?
 Head underground and discover millions of glow-worms.
-This cave has wooden walkways and rails. kawiticaves.co.nz
+Kawiti cave has wooden walkways and rails.

 Vintage car collection at Pete’s Museum